Women in Haiti: Sexual violence

-Women in Haiti may suffer threats to their security and well-being because of rape, kidnapping and human trafficking.
-Women suffer the most from Haiti's chronic political instability.
+Women in Haiti often face threats to their security and well-being from rape, kidnapping and human trafficking.

-Documented cases of politically motivated rape, massacres, forced disappearance, and violent assaults on entire neighborhoods increased greatly at the end of 1993 under the military dictatorship of Raoul Cédras.
+Documented cases of politically motivated rape, massacres, forced disappearance, and violent assaults on entire neighborhoods increased greatly at the end of 1993, under the military dictatorship of Raoul Cédras.
 Reports from women's rights groups in Haiti revealed that women were targeted for abuse in ways and for reasons that men were not.
-Uniformed military personnel and their civilian allies threatened and attacked women's organizations for their work in defense of women's rights and subjected women to sex-specific abuse ranging from bludgeoning women's breasts to rape.
+Uniformed military personnel and their civilian allies threatened and attacked women's organizations for their work in defense of women's rights and subjected women to gender -specific forms of abuse ranging from assaults on women's breasts to rape.

-The troubles before the 2004 coup were seen by most of the nationwide women's group as a reminder of the 1991–94 coup d'etat tactics with the use of rape, kidnapping and murders as forms of intimidation.
-If most of the feminist activists in Haiti campaigned for the election of Jean-Bertrand Aristide before his first term (1991–1995), many of them, especially intellectuals like Myriam Merlet or Magalie Marcelin, condemned how the first democratically elected president of Haiti ruled the country during his second term (2000–2004).
-Other observers, more favorable of the Fanmi Lavalas party, were more inclined to criticise the period after the coup as a "rewind" back to the same dictatorship tactics, "a terror campaign employing rape, murder and disappearance as tactics, and rapidly increasing insecurity undermining all economic activity of the informal sector."
+The troubles preceding the 2004 coup were seen by many nationwide women's group as a reminder of the 1991–94 coup d'etat tactics with the use of rape, kidnapping, and murders as forms of intimidation.
+Although many of the feminist activists in Haiti campaigned for the election of Jean-Bertrand Aristide before his first term (1991–1995), many of them, especially intellectuals like Myriam Merlet or Magalie Marcelin, criticized the way the first democratically elected president of Haiti ruled the country during his second term (2000–2004).
+Other observers, who were more favorable of the Fanmi Lavalas party, were more inclined to criticise the period after the coup as a "rewind" back to the same dictatorship tactics: "a terror campaign employing rape, murder and disappearance as tactics, and rapidly increasing insecurity undermining all economic activity of the informal sector."

-To this day, Haiti is "gripped by shocking levels of sexual violence against girls"; of particular concern is the number of cases of sexual violence reported in the run-up to or during Carnival.
+To this day, Haiti is "gripped by shocking levels of sexual violence against girls;" of particular concern is the number of cases of sexual violence reported in the run-up to or during Carnival.

-Amnesty International and the Inter-American Commission on Human Rights have laid particular pressure on the duty of the state to act in due diligence necessary to prevent and eradicate violence and discrimination against women.
+Amnesty International and the Inter-American Commission on Human Rights have emphasized the state's duty to exercize due diligence to prevent and eradicate violence and discrimination against women.

-Though the MINUSTAH has come with a peace-keeping mandate, a number of cases have arisen where the UN soldiers were found to have abused women.
+Despite the MINUSTAH's peacekeeping mandate, a number of cases arose where the UN soldiers were found to have abused women.